trifork/cheetah-example-flink/SqlApplicationMode/README.md

 1. Save configuration by clicking OK
   > [!IMPORTANT]
   > When running the job you might see a warning in the console informing that *An illegal reflective access operation has occurred*, which can be ignored.
+  > [!IMPORTANT]
+  > Ensure that in the first source topic and second source topic is preexistent at least one message.

 ## Tests
 ### Unit tests